 - No child may self-administer.
 Where children are capable of understanding when they need medication, for example with

-asthma, they should be encouraged to tell their key person what they need.
+asthma, they should be encouraged to tell a member of staff what they need.
 However, this does not replace staff vigilance in knowing and responding when a child requires

-Children who have long term medical conditions and who may require on ongoing
+Children who have long term medical conditions and who may require ongoing

 - A risk assessment is carried out for each child with long term medical conditions that require ongoing medication.
 This